beef331/Unity-Controller-Manager/README.md

 # Unity-Controller-Manager
 This is an attempt at a good Unity Controller Input Manager using the default Unity Input Manager.
-Currently it is setup to easily assign up to four controllers for
+Currently it is setup to easily assign up to four XInput controllers for
 ```diff
 +Windows(Tested)
 -Mac(Untested)